shineM/blog/about.md

 permalink: /about/
 ---

 #### About Me

 * Xinyuan
 * Hust SE Bachelor
 * Working at Beijing
-* Using Old Stable Java
 * Love Google and Android
+* Curious about Cool Things
 * ...